PROJECT

 Current progress

 • Successful governance and communication strategies.
-These strategies not only ensured the efficient communication within all Work Packages and the European Commission, they also ensured the effective management of the project.
+These strategies not only ensured the efficient communication within all work packages and the European Commission, they also ensured the effective management of the project.

 • The minimization of environmental impact; the project has adopted specific strategies to reduce travel and its environmental footprint, like the online six-monthly Consortium Meetings, sample sharing and the clustering of meetings.